 - Funding / Contract – investigate a funding contract vehicle.
 NJPA, GSA, or riding on other contracts are time-saving ways to procure fleet technology.

 Luckily, our more than 75 years of experience has taught us that right-sizing and its subsequent successes are generally very repeatable from one fleet to the next.
 We have helped many fleets prepare their business cases.
 Let us help you.
 Start by downloading our free how-to guide with step by step instructions on how to make your business case below.
 Or, request a custom fleet savings assessment report written by our fleet experts based on your data.
-Feel free to reach out to me directly at 408-213-9555 x501.
+Feel free to reach out to me at (571) 498-7555.
 I would be happy to help you make your business case for motor pool technology.